Ryan Carr (rugby league): Featherstone Rovers

 In 2019, Carr was hired to coach Featherstone Rovers in the Championship in England.
 Carr had a successful season with Featherstone, guiding them 5th place and making the semi finals.
 Featherstone won three straight semi finals in a row, guiding them to a final promotion play-off with the Toronto Wolfpack, ultimately losing.

 In 2020, Carr returned to Australia, joining the Parramatta Eels as their NSW Cup head coach.
 Halfway through the 2022 season, after the departure of David Kidwell to the Argentina rugby union team, Carr was elevated to assistant NRL coach under Brad Arthur.

 St George Illawarra Dragons

 On 11 September 2022, Carr joined the St. George Illawarra Dragons as an assistant to head coach Anthony Griffin.
 On 16 May 2023, Carr was named as interim coach of the Dragons, following the departure Griffin.
 In Round 12 of the 2023 NRL season, he won his first game in charge of the club, a 24–22 victory of the Sydney Roosters.

 Castleford Tigers

 On 21 August 2025, Carr was appointed head coach of Castleford in the Super League from the 2026 season.

+On 5 August 2026, Castleford announced Carr would not be in attendance at their round 22 match against Hull KR "due to personal reasons, contrary to the reports on social media".

+On 21 August 2026, Carr left his role as head coach of Castleford.
+Owner of Castleford Martin Jepson said he was sorry that Carr had left the club and the search for a new head coach would begin immediately.